 Determine how you’re going to develop an audience.

 Yes, this means marketing starts now.
 The most successful new online magazines are those that are using the platform to serve an audience that they are already reaching through some other medium.

 How do you do this?
 Again, you have a lot of options: email and freemiums are a must in attracting visitors you can convert into subscribers.
 So, too, is social media.
 Finding a good press release service is key, as well.

 Do you now have a better grasp of how to start an online magazine?
 Are you a legacy publisher simply looking to reach into the digital realm?
-If so, reach out and schedule a call with a member of our marketing services team and learn how we can increase your online audience, revenue, and profits.
+If so, reach out and schedule a call and learn how we can increase your online audience, revenue, and profits.